 Dr. Carla is currently creating educational and coaching products and programs devoted to healing, inspiring, uniting and uplifting women and girls.

-In her spare time, Dr. Carla enjoys playing with her rescue dog and two cats, drawing, sewing, fashion design, collecting vintage sewing patterns, reading, drawing, working out (she is a former fitness instructor) and eating brownie sundaes.
+In her spare time, Dr. Carla enjoys playing with her rescue dog and cats, reading, drawing, sewing, fashion design and visiting small towns to search for vintage sewing patterns.
 She grew up in the Washington, DC area and lives in Atlanta, Georgia.

 If you’d like to know more about Dr. Carla’s interests when she’s not educating and inspiring women and youth, follow her on Pinterest!